-In this post you’ll learn advantages and disadvantages of each method.
+In this post, you’ll learn the advantages and disadvantages of each method.
 But before we determine which side of the field you’re playing on, it helps to get some clarity on what offence and defence means.

 In the context of sports, offence is:

 - The means or tactics used in attempting to score.

 - The team in possession of the ball or puck, or those players whose primary duty is to attempt to score.

 And defence is:

 - The means or tactics used in trying to stop the opposition from scoring.